Drop Shot the Shallows

 Strike King Half Shell.

-With any technique or presentation, it's all about the cadence or speed of retrieve, when drop-shotting in shallow water, it’s more about the patience of the angler and imploring the most life-like bait appearance as possible.
+With any technique or presentation, it's all about the cadence or speed of retrieval.
+When drop-shotting in shallow water, it’s more about the patience of the angler and imploring the most life-like bait appearance as possible.
 Don't try to rush the bite—this technique is about focusing and concentrating on what your bait is doing under the water.
 Most bites are soft, subtle sensations that feel like a weed is on your hook.

 If anything feels strange when fishing the drop shot, set the hook.
 Some of my biggest bass have come from these exact sensations.